 Viruses can cause pneumonia and present as atypical pneumonia, and are also a rare cause of hospital-acquired pneumonia in immunocompetent adults.
 Viral pneumonia is more common in children than in adults.
 Common community-acquired viral pathogens include influenza virus, respiratory syncytial virus (RSV), and parainfluenza virus.
 Influenza virus can cause severe pneumonia and can predispose to superinfection with Staphylococcus aureus leading to high mortality in young adults.
 Pneumonia due to cytomegalovirus (CMV) or varicella zoster virus (VZV) can be seen in immunocompromised hosts including those with HIV and is related to reactivation of prior infection.
 Less common causes of viral pneumonia include hantavirus, avian influenza, and SARS.

-Severe acute respiratory syndrome (SARS) is caused by the SARS coronavirus (SARS-CoV).
+Severe acute respiratory syndrome (SARS) is a viral pneumonia caused by the SARS coronavirus (SARS-CoV).
 Risk factors include history of recent travel, close contact with infected individuals, and laboratory work with SARS-CoV.
 Patients initially develop influenza-like prodromal symptoms.
 Cough (initially dry), dyspnea, and diarrhea may be present in the first week but are more commonly reported in the second week of illness.
 In severe cases, patients develop rapidly progressing respiratory distress and oxygen desaturation, with about 20% requiring intensive care.
 Transmission occurs mainly during the second week of illness.

 Mycoplasma pneumoniae causes community-acquired pneumonia and upper respiratory illness.
 Occurs mainly in children and young adults, and is often seen in close community settings (e.g., boarding schools, army bases, and universities).

-A frequent respiratory pathogen in humans that occurs worldwide and in all age groups.
+Chlamydia pneumoniae is a frequent respiratory pathogen in humans that occurs worldwide and in all age groups.
 It is a major cause of community-acquired pneumonia.
 Pneumonia due to C pneumoniae cannot be differentiated clinically from other atypical pneumonia-causing organisms, especially Mycoplasma pneumoniae .

-A fungal infection caused by the endemic fungus Coccidioides species and acquired through inhalation of airborne arthrospores within the endemic areas of the southwest US, northern Mexico, and limited areas of Central and South America.
+Coccidioidomycosis is a fungal infection caused by the endemic fungus Coccidioides species and acquired through inhalation of airborne arthrospores within the endemic areas of the southwest US, northern Mexico, and limited areas of Central and South America.
 Coccidioidomycosis may be asymptomatic or can cause acute and chronic pulmonary syndromes, and, rarely, extrapulmonary infection.

 Invasive aspergillosis is caused by filamentous fungi of the Aspergillus species, which are found ubiquitously in soil.
 Inhalation of the aerosolized conidia (spores) causes the infection.
 Mostly affects immunocompromised patients; it is rare in immunocompetent hosts.
 Clinical findings are nonspecific and include fever, cough, and pleuritic pain.
 High index of suspicion is required for early diagnosis.
 Lungs, sinuses, brain, and skin are sites of involvement.
 Aspergilloma forms in preformed lung cavities.
 It is usually asymptomatic.